madebyherzblut/keymaestro/README.md

-# keymaster.js
+# keymaestro.js

-Keymaster is a simple micro-library for defining and dispatching keyboard shortcuts in web applications.
+Keymaestro is a simple micro-library for defining and dispatching keyboard shortcuts in web applications.
 It has no dependencies.

 *It’s a work in progress (e.g. beta), so spare me your nerdrage and instead contribute!
 Patches are welcome, but they are not guaranteed to make